 The following companies or agencies offer direct subsidies for eligible senior citizens, handicapped adults or families.
 This subsidy can be used for any housing that meets program guidelines.
 These agencies also utilize the Housing Assistance Payments Program (a Section 8 program) in the City or the County.
-A Section 8 Program provides rent vouchers that assist very low income elderly in rental housing so that they need not pay more than 30% of their income on rent.
+A "Housing Choice Voucher Program" (formerly known as Section 8) provides rent vouchers that assist very low income elderly in rental housing so that they need not pay more than 30% of their income on rent.
 For more information, please contact the Syracuse Housing Authority Office at 315-475-6181.
+SECTION 8 has been closed in the City/County - please call the numbers below to see if it is available.

-1. Housing Assistance Payments Program (City Section 8) 315-470-4400 Syracuse Housing Authority, 300 Burt St., Syracuse 13202
+Housing Choice Voucher Program (Formerly known as Section 8) Syracuse Housing Authority, 300 Burt St., Syracuse 13202 315-470-4400